 What is the importance of ‘bindi’ in our culture?

 Bindi is placed at Agya Chakra, one of the seven chakras in our body, that is connected to the mind and is considered to be the center of wisdom and knowledge.
 Bindi uplifts the powers of this chakra and helps you see things based on truth, rather than ego or false bias.
-A red bindi on a bride’s forehead also symbolizes prosperity, love, and compassion of an Indian woman.
+A red bindi on a bride’s forehead also symbolizes the prosperity, love, and compassion of an Indian woman.

 Wearing it on a daily basis is your personal choice, but for brides, a bindi is one of the key elements of their whole look.
-So here are some gorgeous bindi designs for you to choose & bookmark from.
+So here are some gorgeous bindi designs for you to choose from & bookmark from.

 Stunning Bindi Designs For Your Wedding

 This one is for brides who want a full-on traditional look for their wedding day.
 It always looks amazing on brides.
 Don’t worry about having a small forehead, in fact, with proper contouring, it can make your forehead look bigger and better.
 Also, if you are going for a simple bridal look, and you feel like your look is a little incomplete, just add a big bindi and see the magic happen.